Shami leads rout, India pummel Bangladesh inside three days

 Kolkata hosts the second and final match, which will be the first day-night test for both sides, from Nov.
 22.

-(Reporting by Amlan Chakraborty in New Delhi; Editing by Kim Coghill and David Evans)
+(Reporting by Amlan Chakraborty in New Delhi; Editing by Kim Coghill, David Evans and Christian Radnedge)